vjamal22/AWS-Project-4/README.md

 # AWS-Project-4
-Convert text to audio using Amazon Polly
+Conveting text to speech using Amazon Polly
+Project Description
+Create a Source and Destination Bucket
+Create an IAM policy
+Create an IAM Role
+Create and configure the Lambda fucntion
+Configure the Source Bucket and Destination Bucket Configure S3 Event Notification
+Write the Lambda function code
+Test the system